 These can also help you anticipate the potential safety consequences of any kind of change in your practice.

 Whether you make them part of a risk assessment, change process or simply day-to-day practice, the feedback loops highlighted above will help ensure you have early warnings in place to focus your attention on human factors that could impact patient care, your team and the practice as a whole.
+Liz Price is head of training, CPD and risk advisory services at MDDUS

 Liz Price is Head of Training, CPD and Risk Advisory Services at MDDUS